Codependency Signs & Symptoms

 Being perpetually mired in feelings of inadequacy, worthlessness, and low self-worth typically leads to a wide range of emotional and behavioral problems.

-One of the more recognizable codependent behaviors, as seen on many daytime talk shows we won't mention (like "Dr. Phil" ), is the tendency of codependent sufferers to get stuck in never ending patterns of unstable interpersonal relationships.
+One of the more recognizable codependent behaviors, as seen on many daytime talk shows we won't mention (like "Dr. Phil" (( "Dr. Phil" is a daily talk show, hosted by Phil McGraw, offering advice for the troubles of its guests.
+Source: Wikipedia » )) ), is the tendency of codependent sufferers to get stuck in never ending patterns of unstable interpersonal relationships.

 Fortunately, help can be obtained from counseling sessions provided by mental health care professionals, with the goal of helping patients recognize and maintain healthy, mutually satisfying relationships.